 If you are seeking information on the Maryland Blue Crab, then you are probably well aware that the Blue Crab’s meat is considered one of sweetest meats there is.
-On these pages we will try to give you some how to tips on getting the most enjoyment out of eating the Maryland Blue Crab.
+On these pages we will try to give you some useful blue crab facts and how to tips on fishing, cooking, and eating Maryland blue crabs, so you can get the most enjoyment out of eating them.

 The Maryland Blue Hard Shell Crab

 The scientific name for the Blue Crab is Callinectes: (Greek) and translates to Beautiful Swimmer.
 Crabs can only swim and walk from side to side instead of forward and backward.
 Cannibalism is common of young smaller crabs by larger crabs and may help regulate population surplus.
 Crabs are also scavengers and predators; they will eat live or dead fish, clams, snails, and ocean vegetation.

 Native Americans for centuries living on the Delmarva Peninsula took pleasure in eating these crustaceans, and introduced the European settlers to them.
 Early treaties included provisions for the rights of Native Americans for “Hunting, Crabbing, Fowling, and Fishing.”

 #1 Jimmy Crabs: